AxdeKlerk/SLP/README.md

 This project was developed using Agile methodologies to ensure a user-focused, iterative, and flexible development process.
 Key Agile principles were applied throughout.

-Having plotted the new user journey, 'Epics' were extracted form the user journey into the categories that follow.
+Having plotted the new user journey and user stories, 'Epics' were extracted form the user journey into the categories that follow.
 Each 'Epic' represents an App in the *Django* project design.
 Under each 'Epic', user stories were created using the "As a **user** I want to **action** so that I can **benefit**" statement to ensure a user story driven development and that all development decisions were tied directly to user needs.
 From each user story actionable tasks were created representing the acceptance criteria for each user story.

 The project was created in *[Github](https://github.com/users/AxdeKlerk/projects/7)*.